CAPS commitment to social justice, diversity, equity and inclusion.

 - Applicants must demonstrate strong interest and/or experience with college mental health, crisis intervention, brief therapy, consultation, working with diverse student populations, and an interest and experience in one of the specialized training areas mentioned above.

-CAPS offers two full-time (40 hours per week), twelve month postdoctoral fellowship appointments beginning Monday, August 15, 2022 and ending Friday, August 11, 2023.
-The postdoc fellows are appointed through the Office of Postdoctoral Affairs (OPA).
-The stipend for the fellowship is $65,568 for the year.
+CAPS offers two full-time (40 hours per week), twelve month postdoctoral fellowship appointments beginning Monday, August 14, 2023 and ending Friday, August 9, 2024.
+The postdoctoral fellows are appointed through the Office of Postdoctoral Affairs (OPA).
+The stipend for the fellowship is $71,650 for the 23-24 academic year.
 This includes full benefits.
 For more information we encourage you visit this link.

 - A cover letter indicating your interests and goals for the postdoctoral fellowship year and how Stanford CAPS will help you achieve those goals.
 Clearly specify which track you are applying for.

-- A brief response to three essay questions in the APPA about brief therapy, diversity, and chosen specialty track.
+- A brief response to three essay questions in the APPA regarding brief therapy, diversity, and the chosen specialty track.

 - A current vita reflecting all practicum work, psychology internship, and clinical training.